KisaPada/config/README.md

 # config
-This repo is for storing various config files.
+This repo is for storing various config files
+## file locations
+.nanorc: nano config file, place in ~/